 It’s not always feasible to hand clean every surface of your home, much less shampoo or use a lint roller on your furniture and/or curtains.
 Fortunately, a HEPA air purifier can handle all of this for you.

 Depending on the severity of your problem, you may just want one air purifier for you main living room or several to place in various rooms inside your home, like a bedroom too.
-Take a look at our article on the best air purifier pets, dander and hair to find out what features to look for in a device.
+Take a look at our article on the best air purifier for pet allergy relief to find out what features to look for in a device.

 5) Cover Bedding with Allergy Free Covers

 Our final tip for reducing dander in your home is focused on the bedroom.